rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 - doing practical work : different types of exploiting attacks of XXE in XML file
 - This Topic imp for interview ⭐

+### prerequisite
+- go through with Theory vid of XXE Injection before doing Practical of it

 ### reference
 - in this module , we're following PortSwigger academy - web security
 ---